Extended Nullstellensatz proof systems: Pseudo-solutions

 Having Lemma \ref{2.3} we may now proceed as level by level, bottom up, to find a suitable assignment of values from $\fp$ to all extension variables in $\cal E$.
-In particular, take one block of $m$ companion extension polynomials in ${\cal E}_1$ and choose (by an averaging argument) a suitable assignment to its extensions variables such that the conjunction in Lemma \ref{2.3} holds for at most a fraction of $m \cdot e^{-h/p}$ of all $\omega$, and substitute it in the whole of $\cal E$.
+In particular, take one block of $m$ companion extension polynomials in ${\cal E}_1$ and choose (by an averaging argument) a suitable assignment to its extensions variables such that some of them fails to contain a factor polynomial that vanishes for at most a fraction of $m \cdot e^{-h/p}$ of all $\omega$, and substitute it in the whole of $\cal E$.
 Then do the same consecutively for all blocks of companion polynomials in the first level.
-We loose altogether at most $|{\cal E}_1| \cdot e^{-h/p}$ elements $\omega$.
+We lose altogether at most $|{\cal E}_1| \cdot e^{-h/p}$ elements $\omega$.
 After we have substituted values from $\fp$ for all extension variables occurring in the first level, all polynomials $g_i$ in the second level ${\cal E}_2$ have only variables $\overline x$ left.
 Hence we can repeat the process.
 This yields the following statement.

 \begin{lemma} Assume that $\Omega$ is a finite non-empty set of $\fp$-linear maps from $\rd$ to $\fp$.
 Let $\cal E$ be a leveled set of extension polynomials of accuracy $h$ of the form as in Def.\ref{2.1}, all of degree at most $d$.